Antiz96/Linux-Server/VMs/Alpine-Linux_Server_Template.md

 [...]
 destination_path=/EFI/limine # Set path to EFI executable (path created earlier after installing the limine package) [...]
-#disable_hook=1 # Comment this line for the hook to run automaticall on limine's update
+#disable_hook=1 # Comment this line for the hook to run automatically on limine's update
 ```

 Run the hook manually once: